arnaudin/arnaudin.github.io/_projects/autodesk-flow-design.md

   - section_layout: text
     content: |
       ## Design Evolution
-      Reach out to learn more about the design process behind Flow Design.
-You can see it went through different manifestations and evolved immensely over its lifespan based on usage & feedback.
-Ultimately the "light weight" strategy to encourage hands-on design exploration was successful and exposed many people to the advantages simulation who wouldn't have been otherwise.
+      As we have learned from Clay Christensen, disruptive innovation starts off looking like a toy.
+Indeed is the case with Flow Design, as this project started off originally as a simple 2D iOS app.
+You can see below the app went through many manifestations and evolved immensely over its lifespan based on usage & feedback.

+      Ultimately the "lightweight" strategy to encourage hands-on design exploration was successful and exposed many people to the advantages of simulation who wouldn't have been otherwise.
 A few quotes from users:
       - *"SO, easy to use! exactly what I was looking for, just put the model in and point it at the wind"*
       - *"The most user friendly wind tunnel software by miles"*
       - *"Flow Design modeling package was the easiest to set up and allows you to quickly get the initial estimated results sufficient to quickly test hypotheses at an early stage, followed by modeling in professional packages"*

   - section_layout: 2col
     images:
-      - caption: The early Tech Preview was cross platform, and worked on tablets.
+      - caption: The early "Falcon" Tech Preview was cross-platform and worked on tablets.
 In fact, there was an even earlier version that simulated 2D flow called ForceEffect Flow.
-        description: 'The early Tech Preview was cross platform, and worked on tablets'
+        description: 'The early Tech Preview was cross-platform and worked on tablets'
         url: '/projects/flow-design/flow-design-mobile-nav.png'
         width:
         height:
-      - caption: The commercial release was redesigned for Windows-only as there was no measurable demand on touch devices
+      - caption: The commercial release was redesigned for Windows as there was no measurable demand on touch devices
-        description: 'The commercial release was redesigned for Windows only as there was no measurable demand on touch devices'
+        description: 'The commercial release was redesigned for Windows as there was no measurable demand on touch devices'
         url: '/projects/flow-design/flow-design-windows-release.png'
         width:
         height: